aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/starttable/_index.md

 ### Remarks

-The next method to call is [`InsertCell`](../insertcell).This method starts a nested table when called inside a cell.
+The next method to call is [`InsertCell`](../insertcell).

+This method starts a nested table when called inside a cell.

 ### Examples